dixyTW/MapleStoryBGM/README.md

 # MapleStoryBGM
-Short Script that downloads all maplestory BGM using Beautifulsoup
+Short Script that downloads all Maplestory soundtracks on Maplestory Wiki using Beautifulsoup

 Install all required dependencies via requirements.txt
 ## IMPORTANT